11 unique reasons to visit the Netherlands

 Discover the Dutch UNESCO World Heritage sites

 We may be small, but did you know that the Kingdom of the Netherlands officially has 12 UNESCO World Heritage Sites?
+These sites are recognized based on criteria such as their cultural, historical, and scientific significance, which is why they are included on the world heritage list.

 One of the 12 is located in Curaçao, a constituency of the Netherlands located in the beautiful Caribbean.
 The remaining 11 are on the Dutch mainland, and range from important nature preserves to historic towns and innovative water management systems.
+The Delta Works, for example, is a significant engineering effort aimed at flood prevention and land reclamation following the devastating flood of 1953.
+This project involved closing off sea inlets and building dams to protect the southwestern delta region from salination and facilitate infrastructure development.

 Let’s dive right in, so you can discover some of the unique treasures you will find in our tiny, but incredible country!
 The years behind each site indicate the year they became a UNESCO heritage site.